ToxikkModdingTeam/MutatH0r/readme.md

 <a name="ComboGib"/>
 ComboGib
 ---
-Stingray bounces players with either primary or secondary fire and tags them to be killed with the other.
+Stingray bounces players with primary or secondary fire and tags them to be killed with the other.
 After 2 seconds or when a player touches the ground he becomes untagged again.
 Players get a green tag when they are hit with the beam.
 They can then be killed with a plasma ball.
 Players get a yellow tag then when they are hit with 2 balls.
 They can then be killed with a beam.